 For the full call specification please see the Towards a National Collection call guidance (PDF, 380KB)

-Following the webinars held in June, we collated a document with the most frequently asked questions.
-Read the Discovery Projects Call FAQ (PDF, 320KB).
+Following the webinars held in June 2020 and the workshop for shortlisted candidates in February 2020, we have collated a document answering frequently asked questions and providing guidance for the submission of full stage proposals.
+Read the Discovery Projects Call FAQ (PDF, 273KB).

 JISC Mail Group

 To help organisations form partnerships for the proposals, AHRC has set up a discussion mailing list with JISC for use as a partner matching tool.